Managing regulatory fees

 Displaying fees

-Some jurisdictions require fee-exclusive pricing, which means any fees attached to a product must be displayed to the customer during the checkout process.
+Some jurisdictions require fee-exclusive pricing, which means that any fees attached to a product must be displayed to the customer during checkout.

 As a result, whenever we give you back a Checkout, Order, or Invoice object, Digital River provides aggregate and product-level fee information.
-This allows you to provide a detailed breakdown of the product's fees to your customers.
+This allows you to provide your customers with a detailed breakdown of the product's fees.

 Deleting a fee